Honduran man dies in ICE custody at Texas facility

 "Comprehensive medical care is provided from the moment detainees arrive and throughout the entirety of their stay," the DHS said in a statement Monday.
 "All ICE detainees receive medical, dental and mental health intake screening within 12 hours of arriving at each detention facility, a full health assessment within 14 days of entering ICE custody or arrival at a facility, and access to daily sick call and 24-hour emergency care."

-He was denied entry into the U.S. on May 17 after border agents found him "inadmissible" in El Paso, Texas, and sent him to Mexico, the department said.
+He was denied entry into the United States on May 17 after border agents found him "inadmissible" in El Paso, Texas, and sent him to Mexico, the department said.

 Migrant detention centers have drawn renewed scrutiny amid reports of poor living conditions for detainees.